You are here

 The TGA reviews the use of unapproved medicines and medical devices to be made available to patients participating in a clinical trial.
 There are two schemes under which clinical trials involving medical devices may be conducted:

-- Clinical Trial Notification (CTN) Scheme - this involves a notification only with a nominal notification fee (no approval or decision is made by the TGA).
+- Clinical Trial Notification (CTN) Scheme - this involves a notification only with a nominal notification fee (no approval or decision is made by the TGA); and

 - Clinical Trial Exemption (CTX) Scheme - this process comprises an assessment of summary data and usage guidelines for a proposed clinical development program, and if approval is granted the subsequent trials must be carried out under the terms of the approval and be notified to the TGA.